ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 ***********************************************

 Adaptive Templates scripts in Motor-CAD can be used in many different ways to customise the electric machine geometry.
-Some approaches will be more challenging than others.
+Some approaches are more challenging than others.
 For some types of geometry customisation, there are some recommended approaches and best practices that should be followed.

 Modifying stator slot openings